CACHE ME IF YOU CAN!

 The Game Boards

-- This is the most randomizing factor in the game.
-However, Map cards and the ability to look at some of the cards reduces the “randomness” of landing on a card.
+This is the most randomizing factor in the game.
+However, Map tiles and the ability to look at some of the tiles from the store reduces the “randomness” of landing on a card.
 If you know what is out there you can prepare for it.

 CACHE ME IF YOU CAN!
 DISCUSSIONS OF STRATEGY